3choff/dictate/README.md

 1.  **Launch Dictate.**
 2.  **Global Hotkey:** Press `Ctrl+Shift+D` to start recording.
 You will hear a "beep" sound.
 3.  **Speak:** Dictate your text.
-4.  **Stop Recording:** Press `Ctrl+Shift+D` again to stop recording.
+4.  **Stop Recording:** Press `Ctrl+Shift+D` again to stop recording or say "stop listening".
 You will hear a "clack" sound.
 5.  **Text Insertion:** The transcribed text will automatically be pasted into your currently active application.
-   * Groq: Speak, pause ~1s to emit a segment; text is inserted per segment.
+   * Groq, Mistral, SambaNova, Fireworks, Gemini: Speak, pause ~1s to emit a segment; text is inserted per segment.
-   * Deepgram: Inserts finalized phrases as they arrive in streaming mode.
+   * Deepgram and Cartesia: Inserts finalized phrases as they arrive in streaming mode.

 ### Settings